 Transcranial Direct Current Stimulation (tDCS)

 This is a type of brain stimulation that uses direct electrical currents to stimulate a particular part of the brain.
 The current used is of low intensity (not to be confused with electroshock or electroconvulsive therapy that uses extremely high current levels).
 The stimulation used can act to either excite neuronal activity (‘anodal stimulation’) or reduce neuronal activity (‘cathodal stimulation).
 Each session typically lasts between 20- 30 minutes.
-There are 2 types of tDCS that we use:
+There are 2 types of tDCS that we use (and which can be done in the office or at home):

 tDCS studies for the treatment of Obsessive-Compulsive Disorder (OCD)